Čury mury fuk - Dvořák's Rusalka

 Mezzo-Soprano

-In the 2021 season Gretchen made concert appearances with the Dallas Opera and Baltimore Concert Opera, as well as staged performances with the Atlanta Opera as Edith in The Pirates of Penzance and Teacher in The (R)evolution of Steve Jobs.
-Further performances included a return to Wolf Trap Opera as a Filene Artist, performing Armelinde in Viardot’s Cendrillon and Dorothée in Bologne's L’Amant Anonyme.
-In recital she gave her first performance of Wagner’s Wesendonck Lieder and was a featured soloist with the National Symphony Orchestra.
+During the 2021-22 season, she made concert appearances with The Dallas Opera and Baltimore Concert Opera and was a first-year Glynn Studio Artist with the Atlanta Opera.
+In 2021, she returned to Wolf Trap Opera as a Filene Artist where she performed Armelinde in Viardot’s Cendrillon and Dorothée in Bologne’s L’Amant Anonyme.
+She also gave her first performance of Wagner’s Wesendonck Lieder in a recital and was a soloist in concert with the National Symphony Orchestra.